“Our intention creates our reality.” -Wayne Dyer

 Take a few moments to notice your breathing and settle into the moment.

 Envision your next move.
-Really concentrate on how you will move, where you will feel it in your body, the direction you intend to go in (backwards, sideways, forward, etc.)
+Really concentrate on how you will move, where you will feel it in your body, the direction you intend to go in (backward, sideways, forward, etc.)

 Open your eyes and move the way you just intended.